 In the aftermath of Jumanji (1995) actor Robin Williams's suicide, many people spoke out against this film.
 The crew assured that this film would provide a great tribute to Williams.

-The cast members were asked if they were able to sing a part of Welcome To The Jungle.
-All members did.
-Jack Black sang lead vocals, then The Rock and Kevin Hart joined him.
-Jack Black decided to perform Axl Rose's (non-forgettable, iconic) scream.
+The cast members were asked if they were able to sing a part of the song "Welcome To The Jungle," and they all did.
+Jack Black sang lead vocals, then Dwayne Johnson (The Rock) and Kevin Hart joined him.
+Jack Black decided to perform Axl Rose's (unforgettable, iconic) scream.

 A poster for Uncharted 4: A Thief's End (2016) hangs in Spencer's room, whose score was also composed by Henry Jackman.

-The second collaboration between Dwayne Johnson and Kevin Hart.
+This was the second collaboration between Dwayne Johnson and Kevin Hart.
 The first was Central Intelligence (2016).

 James Newton Howard was originally announced as the film's composer, but had to leave due to schedule conflicts.

-Although they don't share any screentime, this film reunites Colin Hanks and Jack Black, who both starred in the 2002 comedy "Orange County."
-Jake Kasdan also directed both films.
-They also shared scenes together in Peter Jackson's King Kong.
+Although they do not share any screentime, this film reunites Colin Hanks and Jack Black, who both starred in the comedy Orange County (2002).
+Director Jake Kasdan also helmed both films.
+The two actors also shared scenes together in Peter Jackson's King Kong (2005).

 Young Spencer (Alex Wolff) has a number of video game posters hanging in his room and behind his door, primarily from two popular Sony titles: Uncharted 4: A Thief's End (2016) and The Last Guardian (2016).